trannhoduc/iot_gw/README.md

 * sensor_node.ino - The sensor nodes collect data and send to others in mesh network (of course include server)

 ## LCD Display
-* interface.py - This file I had designed by PyQT5 Designer
+* interface.py - This file I designed by using PyQt5 Designer
 * lcd_display.py - Run this file to display in 3.5 inch LCD Raspberry Pi

 Final is the main.c file !